top of page

 Our Commitment

-Deaf people always prefer to gather and worship in a place where they can find people to communicate with them, interpreters to translate for them, or in a deaf-only church where sign language is the primary language, which is rare.
+Deaf people always prefer to gather and worship in a church where they feel welcome, where they can find people to communicate with them, interpreters to translate, or, at best, in a deaf-only church where sign language is the primary language, which is rare.
 The most effective evangelism and discipleship program for the deaf is not accessible to the vast majority of deaf people, especially deaf children.

-At Promogos Ministry, we take this responsibility seriously as many of them are searching for answers and yearning for a new beginning with Christ.
-We are fully committed to this ministry, as much as God will allow us, so that many may come to the knowledge of the truth, leading them to develop a personal relationship with God and grow in faith.
+At Promogos Ministries, we take this ministry seriously, as many of them are seeking answers and yearning for a new beginning with Christ.
+We are fully committed to this ministry, as much as God allows, so that many may come to the knowledge of the truth, leading them to develop a personal relationship with God and grow in faith.

-We have a team that helps make this ministry possible.
-We offer sign language classes with technical interpretation training to those who wish to help and support this ministry, in order to establish more accessible services for deaf people on a spiritual and social basis.
+Our team contributes effectively to the realization of this ministry.
+We offer sign language classes with technical interpretation training to those who wish to learn this language and participate in this ministry.
+Our desire is to develop more accessible services and resources for deaf people on a spiritual and social basis.

-We are the church of Jesus Christ and every individual has a place in our congregation.
-We offer them the privilege of attending our regular Sunday services, having their own worship service, Bible study group and Biblical counseling for their personal edification and spiritual growth.
+We are the Church of Jesus Christ, and everyone has a place in our congregation.
+We offer to the Deaf community the privilege of attending our regular Sunday services, having their own worship service, a Bible study group, and Bible counseling for their personal edification and spiritual growth.

 Our Different Activities: